Cloudxtreme/rocketchat-app/DESCRIPTION.md

-### Configuration

-This app will make the first user, logging in to the app, the administrator.
-The Cloudron admin property of users is not honored.

 ### Overview

 A complete team chat solution, from group messages and video calls all the way to helpdesk killer features.